 Net worth is the total assets minus total outside liabilities of an individual or a company.
 Put another way, net worth is any asset owned minus any debt owed.
 Calculating your net worth can be a useful tool to gauge your financial health and your financial progress over time.

-Step 2, you need to list all your assets.
+Step 2: you need to consider ALL your assets.
 The list below will help you classify everything in just a few seconds:

 Cash and cash equivalents